 But how can a startup in its early stages find its product-market fit?
 From a technical point of view, it is possible to set up a strategy to meet this goal.
 The magic lies in two words: quick iterations.
 Basically, you need to optimize for time to market.

-Karl Johan Vallner brought up four points that can help early stage startups deliver a faster time to market.
+Karl Johan Vallner also spoke at Latitude59, highlighting four points that can help early stage startups deliver a faster time to market.
 His first point was that if you concentrate on building the “perfect” product at an early stage, you may still have to pivot in two to three months’ time.
 So, cut larger tasks into smaller parts instead of designing one huge task that will take three months to develop.
 This way you can pivot on the go and you do not need to discard everything you did for the past weeks.

 Secondly, use outsourced vendors for non-proprietary features if you have to.
 In the early stages of a startup, you can save a lot of money by outsourcing some of the generic features that are necessary for the product but not the product’s core.
 This will buy you time to move forward with development and help you avoid spending your much-needed runway on developing nice-to-have features.
 But there’s a disclaimer here: if you want to control every aspect of your customers’ experience within the product, you’ll need to go full-stack with it at some point.

 Thirdly, think about your data.
 Data tends to change less frequently than the code above it.
 When you think your data architecture through and maintain good data hygiene, you can more easily iterate your code on top of it.